 - Saute garlic and onion in a tablespoon of oil until limp.
 Add the ground pork and season with salt and pepper.
 Let it cook, stirring constantly, for 5 minutes or until all pieces are cooked.
 Remove from heat and set aside.

 - Beat the eggs in a bowl then add the ground pork and flour to the beaten eggs.

 - On a skillet or pan preferably non-stick), heat a tablespoon of oil over medium-low heat.
-Spoon a quarter of the mixture into the pan, spreading it into a circle enough to cover a piece of the eggplant.
+Scoop 2-3 tablespoon of the mixture into the pan, spreading it into a circle enough to cover a piece of the eggplant.
 Lay the eggplant on top and arrange it that it spreads flat over the egg mixture.
 Let it cook for 2-3 minutes or until the bottom side is lightly browned.
 Carefully transfer it to a plate.

-- Add some more oil to the pan if needed, then spoon another quarter of the mixture and spread like before.
+- Add some more oil to the pan if needed, then scoop another 2-3 tablespoon of the mixture and spread like before.
 Now lay the same eggplant on top of the mixture with the top-side facing down to sandwich the eggplant with the egg mixture.
 Cook until lightly browned.

 - Repeat this with the rest of the eggplants.

 - Serve while still warm with rice and ketchup as dip.